Year 11 Tutoring Helps Student Land Scholarship, And A Grades!

 This, combined with using other strategies centred around visual imagery, Matt slowly began to respond better to studying again.

 After Matt’s English skills began to re-emerge, the pair integrated other subjects into tutoring and began tackling assignments for Mathematics B & C, Physics and Chemistry.
-Not long after, Matt’s hard work and dedicated paid off and he found himself within the top 1% of students for each of these subjects!
+Not long after, Matt’s hard work and dedication paid off and he found himself within the top 1% of students for each of these subjects!
 Matt’s perspective towards tutoring seemed to flip in an instant.

 “School has gone from being a chore that I had to spend 30 hours a week at to 30 hours where I am putting my head down to achieve what I couldn’t before.
 Even on days where I have less motivation, I still put in work, seeing that it has paid off before, wanting to see it happen again,” smiles Matt.

-“I learnt that I could achieve so much more with a better mindset and allowing people to help me than if I tried to do everything by myself.
+“I learned that I could achieve so much more with a better mindset and allowing people to help me than if I tried to do everything by myself.
 From regaining my scholarship and receiving better marks in class, it was great to see the hard work pay off.”

 Reflecting on the tutoring experience, Keelan has found that Matt’s situation differed from other students that he’s crossed in the sense that content knowledge was never at the forefront on their to-learn list.